anka-z/registration/README.md

 ## Connect DB

 - publish repo
-- link
+- link it in vercel (new project linked to that repo) and deploy

-- create db in Vercel
+### create db in Vercel

+- go to Storage and create Database (Postgres)
+- get connection to it - go to .env.local and copy its content (first click on show secret!)
+- paste it into `.env.local` file in a root directory